better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ![Fork Project][fo]

  Forking a project will move it from your **Following** tab to your **Projects** tab.
-This is because once you fork a project, you create your own view of it that is unique to your Device ID.
+This is because once you fork a project, you create your own copy of it that is unique to your Device ID.
 You can [push changes][pc] to this view via the `rad` remote and broadcast them to your network of peers.
 You can clone your project with the **Checkout** option on your project page.